michel1991/ocp-java-11/io/md/README.md

 *  F. None of the above.

 The path myfile.txt is a relative path since it does not contain any path separators, making option B correct and option C incorrect.
 It can refer to either a file or a directory within the file system, as directories can have extensions.
 For this reason, options D and E are correct.
 Finally, if the path does not exist, an exception is not thrown, so option A is incorrect.
 Note that calling m.exists() will tell you whether or not the paths exist in the file system.

-### What are the requirements for a class that you want to serialize to a stream?
-(Choose all that apply.)
-*  A. The class must be marked final.
-*  B. The class must extend the Serializable class.
-*  C. The class must declare a static serialVersionUID variable.
-*  D. All static members of the class must be marked transient.
-*  E. The class must implement the Serializable interface.
-*  F. All instance members of the class must be serializable or marked transient.

-For a class to be serialized, it must implement the Serializable interface and contain instance members that are serializable or marked transient.
-For these reasons, options E and F are correct.
-Marking a class final does not impact its ability to be serialized, so option A is incorrect.
-Option B is incorrect, as Serializable is an interface, not a class.
-Option C is incorrect.
-While it is a good practice for a serializable class to include a static serialVersionUID variable, it is not required.
-Finally, option D is incorrect as static members of the class are ignored on serialization already.

 ### Which statements about closing I/O streams are correct?
 (Choose all that apply.)
 *  A. InputStream and Reader instances are the only I/O streams that should be closed after use.